 The selected pulse polarity icon is displayed in the upper right corner of the display screen.
-The positive pulse is higher than current trigger level (CH1 positive pulse indication icon $\frac{10 \cdot 1.00V}{1.00V}$ ), and the negative pulse is
+The positive pulse is higher than current trigger level (CH1 positive pulse indication icon $\frac{10 \pm 000}{1000}$), and the negative pulse is lower than current trigger level (CH1 negative pulse indication icon \(\square\) \(\frac{1.00V}{1.00V} \)).
+When triggered on positive polarity pulse, if the restrictions are true, the trigger will happen on the high-to-low transition of the pulse; when triggered on negative polarity pulse, if the restrictions are true, the trigger will happen on the low-to-high transition.
+(Figure 6-15 Negative Pulse Level Flip)

-Figure 5-15 Negative Polarity Pulse Level Flip
+Figure 6-15 Negative Polarity Pulse Level Flip